-A visitor was looking around on the second floor.
-It started with some rustling from downstairs, then louder and the guest stopped to hear a crash.
-It sound like people were tearing the house apart.
+A visitor was looking around the second floor.
+It started with some rustling from downstairs, then louder as the guest stopped.
+Crashing, items being thrown around, smashing glass all hear.
+Like people were tearing the apart the house.

-Plates smashing, stuff being thrown about as the visitor slowly walked down the stairs.
-He leaned over carefully to look into the kitchen, expecting to see damage but instead everything was fine.
+The visitor slowly walked down the stairs.
+Leaned over carefully to look into the kitchen, expecting damage but instead everything was fine.
 A clean, perfectly organized room inside an empty house.